 The elements in the diagonal of the Jacobian (50) differ by a constant (the discount factor): this implies that, as long as u^ is an analytic function of x and m, the Jacobian cannot be the zero matrix.
-As a consequence (see, for instance, Reference 18), the only possible singularities with monotone approaching trajectories are hyperbolic saddles or saddle-nodes (this have a zero eigenvalue and a nonzero one).
-The first case is well known, whereas the second may give rise to an infinite number of trajectories approaching the steady state.
-If in our OCP (3) we add a discount factor to the functional, say e^{-rt} and compute the current-value canonical system for $\rho = 2/3$ (which is certainly nonreal but this is just by way of example), we obtain a vector field whose Jacobian at (0, -1) is:
+As a consequence (see, for instance, 18), the only possible singularities with monotone approaching trajectories are hyperbolic saddles or saddle-nodes (this have a zero eigenvalue and a nonzero one).
+The first case is well-know, whereas the second may give rise to an infinite number of trajectories approaching the steady state.
+If in our OCP (3) we add a discount factor to the functional, say e^{-rt} and compute the current-value canonical system for $\rho = 2/3$ (which is certainly non-real but this is just by way of example), we obtain a vector field whose jacobian at which means that the singularity at (0,0) is degenerate of saddle-node type.
+Unfortunately, these singularities have the undesirable property of having infinite number of trajectories of the vector field accumulating (as sets) at the singularity.
+Saddle-nodes are also quite unstable numerically, as they tend to have non-convergent power series solutions, despite having multiplicity 1.
+We have not carried out the complete study of our example in this case as we reckon it requires a deeper study, for which the tools in this paper are unsuitable.